PennCIS233/algorand-voting-dapp/README.md

 Although there are many ways to store the vote options, for the purposes of this project, we want you to storethem as a string of options separated by commas e.g., "A,B,C,D".
 Note that index-wise, A=0, B=1, C=2, D=3

-STEP 2: For all vote options, set initial vote tallies corresponding to all vote options to 0 where the keys are the vote options.
+Step 2: For all vote options, set initial vote tallies corresponding to all vote options to 0 where the keys are the vote options.

-###
+CLOSE OUT:
+Step 1: Removes the user's vote from the correct vote tally if the user closes out of program before the end of the election.
+Step 2: Check that the voter is still in the election period and has actually voted.
+If so, update vote tally by subtracting one vote for whom the user voted for.

 ## Step 2 - Implement the front end